rmichak/ITP-225-Case-Study-Starting-Project/README.md

 - Open `index.html` in your web browser to see the current state
 - Open the HTML files in your preferred code editor (VS Code, Sublime Text, etc.)

+### 3. Recommended Development Setup (Visual Studio Code + Live Server)

+**We strongly recommend using Visual Studio Code with the Live Server extension for the best development experience.**

+#### Installing Visual Studio Code:

+1. Download and install [Visual Studio Code](https://code.visualstudio.com/) (free)
+2. Open VS Code and install the **Live Server** extension:
+   - Press `Ctrl+Shift+X` (or `Cmd+Shift+X` on Mac) to open Extensions
+   - Search for "Live Server" by Ritwick Dey
+   - Click "Install"

+#### Using Live Server:

+1. Open your project folder in VS Code:
+   - File → Open Folder → Select your project directory
+2. Right-click on `index.html` in the file explorer
+3. Select "Open with Live Server"
+4. Your website will open in your default browser with live reloading
+5. Any changes you make to HTML, CSS, or JavaScript will automatically refresh the browser

+#### Benefits of Live Server:

+- **Automatic refresh**: See changes instantly without manual browser refresh
+- **Real-time development**: Edit code and see results immediately
+- **Better debugging**: Easier to test and troubleshoot your code
+- **Professional workflow**: Industry-standard development setup

 ## Project Structure

 ```